AndreasBroholm/Forecasting-Natural-Gas-Prices-with-Exogenous-Variables-using-Gluon-TS/README.md

                                }
 ```

 SageMaker ran 50 different models with various combinations of these hyperparameters and determined the best combination which sought to minimize RMSE.
-We used this combination of optimal hyperparameters to develop the tuned model in the next section of the notebook.
+We used this combination of optimal hyperparameters to develop the tuned model below.

 ```python
 from gluonts.model.deepar import DeepAREstimator